IBM/alexa-skill-watson-assistant/README.md

 2. Alexa invokes IBM Cloud Functions with input text.
 3. The action gets the conversation context from Redis (if any).
 4. The action gets a response from Watson Conversation.
+5. The Weather Company Data service provides the forecast (when applicable).
-5. The response context is stored in Redis.
+6. The response context is stored in Redis.
-6. The response text is sent back to Alexa.
+7. The response text is sent back to Alexa.
-7. Alexa replies to the user.
+8. Alexa replies to the user.

 ## With Watson
 Want to take your Watson app to the next level?
 Looking to leverage Watson Brand assets?
 Join the [With Watson](https://www.ibm.com/watson/with-watson) program which provides exclusive brand, marketing, and tech resources to amplify and accelerate your Watson embedded commercial solution.